asha-saini06/java-refresher-notes/Notes.md

 To do so, we were using `free()` function in **C** language and `delete()` in **C++**.
 But in Java, it is performed automatically.
 So, Java provides better memory management.

+Garbage Collection improves memory efficiency and prevents memory leaks.

 ### Working of Garbage Collection
 - It identifies which objects are still in use (referenced) and which are not in use (unreferenced).
 - It removes the objects that are unreachable (no longer referenced).
 - The programmer does not need to mark objects to be deleted explicitly. - Garbage collection is implemented within the JVM.

+Garbage Collector identifies:
+- **Reachable objects** → still referenced → **kept**
+- **Unreachable objects** → no reference pointing to them → **eligible for GC**

+GC runs automatically inside the JVM (not manually controlled by the programmer).

 ❓: **How can an object be unreferenced?**
 ▶ There are many ways: